Funk art: San Francisco Bay Area

 The Funk art movement was a regional art movement, most predominant in Northern California.
 Some notable cities that the Funk movement was concentrated in are Berkeley, Marin County, Big Sur, Davis and North Beach.
 Many Funk artists began as Bay Area Figurative Movement painters in the 1950s.
 The movement originated from the bohemian underground in the Bay Area.
 During the 1960s, the Bay Area, specifically San Francisco, was a free and spiritual environment due to its beatnik art culture and the youth political activism reacting against the Vietnam War going on at the time.
 A variety of different cultures existed in the city, including poetry, jazz, and art.
 The freedom of thinking and culture was one of the main reasons that Funk art, a combination of both painting and sculpture, could develop and prosper in the Bay Area.

-The Funk art that occurred throughout Northern California was the exact opposite of the "Fetish Finish" sculptures made in Southern California and the "primary structures" constructed in New York at the time.
+The Funk art that occurred throughout Northern California was the exact opposite of the "Finish Fetish" sculptures made in Southern California and the "primary structures" constructed in New York at the time.
 Funk art in the Bay Area was unique and not similar to any other movement of the 1960s.
 Jess, Wally Hedrick, Jay DeFeo, Viola Frey, Wallace Berman, Maija Peeples-Bright, and Bruce Conner were notable Funk artists who emerged from the Bay Area.
 Jess was one of the earliest and most influential Funk artists.
 In 1967, Peter Selz, the first director of the University Art Museum in Berkeley, California, organized a Funk Show there.
 Selz wanted to showcase the strange mindset in California through an array of Funk pieces.
 The exhibition featured works from Peter Voulkos, Mowry Baden and Bruce Conner, and it brought national recognition to the movement for the first time.
 Before this show, not many people outside of the Bay Area had seen or heard of Funk works, which relieved artists of pressures to become successful.